BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 | Linked servers | Linked Servers / OPENROWSET | Foreign Data Wrappers (FDW) |
 | Licensing | Commercial (free Developer/Express editions) | Open source (Postgres License) |

-**Key Insight — The Cluster/Database/Schema hierarchy is the same:** In both systems the hierarchy is: *server instance → database → schema → object*.
+**Key Insight,  The Cluster/Database/Schema hierarchy is the same:** In both systems the hierarchy is: *server instance → database → schema → object*.
 The word "cluster" in Postgres is simply the term for what SQL Server calls an "instance."
 You connect to a Postgres cluster on port 5432, then choose a database, exactly as you connect to a SQL Server instance and choose a database.

 <h3>Process Model vs. Thread Model</h3>

 One of the most important architectural differences is how each system handles client connections.
 SQL Server uses a **thread-based model**: a pool of OS threads managed within a single process (`sqlservr.exe`) handles all client connections.
 Postgres uses a **process-based model**: each client connection spawns a dedicated OS process (`postgres` backend process).
 This means that on a system with 500 concurrent connections, Postgres will have approximately 500 OS processes.
-The process model provides strong isolation — a crashing backend affects only that connection, but it also means connection pooling is far more critical in Postgres than in SQL Server.
+The process model provides strong isolation,  a crashing backend affects only that connection, but it also means connection pooling is far more critical in Postgres than in SQL Server.
 Tools such as **PgBouncer** or **pgpool-II** …are used in production Postgres environments to provide the connection pooling that is built into SQL Server's client stack.

 <h3>MVCC vs. Lock-Based Concurrency</h3>